 - Customer satisfaction: What do customers say about your outsourcing partners work?
 Conduct research to find out.

 - Sensitivity: How much time does your outsourcing partner need to carry out a request?

 3. Prioritize IP protection.

-All personally identifiable information (PII) must never be duplicated, distributed, disclosed, conveyed or made available to third.
-So make sure your outsourcing partner has security standards that will prevent misuse or unauthorized access.
+All personally identifiable information (PII) must never be duplicated, distributed, disclosed, conveyed, or made available to third parties in any manner.
+So make sure your outsourcing partner has security testing standards that will prevent any misuse or unauthorized access.

 4. Check on the human resources.

-The success of your partnership with an outsourcing company depends on the people who will do the job.
+The success of your partnership with an outsourcing software quality assurance company depends on the QA testing experts who will do the job.
 Do not hesitate to ask about the qualifications and experiences of the people involved in your project.
-Also consider the company's ‘Staff retention rates.’
+Also, consider the QA company's ‘staff retention rates.’
 Happy staff equals good work.

 There is a need to consider the costs of maintenance and updates to resolve these issues.
 This ‘technical debt’ can be limited by refactoring regularly, as refactoring allows you to address issues if you have been staying involved in the development of your product.